 Are there any special events that go on during the week of the PGA Championship, like the Par-3 Contest at the Masters?

 Revived in 2014 after previously being held in 1984, the PGA of America hosts Long Drive Competition on the Tuesday of PGA week for players in the field.
-At the Bellerive, the Competition will take place on the 10th hole, with players during the course of their practice round encouraged to participate.
+Last year at the Bellerive, the competition took place on the 10th hole, with players during the course of their practice round encouraged to participate.
 The winner receives a replica of a money clip given to Jack Nicklaus when he was the Long Drive event at the PGA in 1963.
 The winner also will be granted a charitable donation of $25,000 to a designated charity, with the second- and third-place finishers getting $15,000 and $10,000.

 What site has hosted the most PGA Championships?